-The Apostle Peter gives us an answer.
+The apostle Peter gives us an answer.
+He says,

-How can we Prepare for Christ’s Return?
+How can we prepare for Christ’s return?

-By doing this consistently through the help of His Spirit, He transforms our characters and we become more like Him.
+By doing this consistently through the help of His Spirit, He transforms our characters, and we become more like Him.
 Our words, deeds, thoughts, and habits become more and more like what is shown in the Bible.

-This was a symbol of people expecting the coming of Jesus.
+It was a symbol of people expecting the coming of Jesus.

 Though all of these women were expecting Him, five of them were not ready when He finally came.
 They didn’t have oil in their lamps, which symbolizes the working of the Holy Spirit in the life of a believer.